 How to get to Oruro?

-By Land: There are several bus companies that connect Oruro with different Bolivian cities.
+There are several bus companies that connect Oruro with different Bolivian cities.
 If your flight lands in lap Paz you can get to Oruro which would take around 4 hours by bus.

 - La Paz to Oruro, 229 Km, 3 – 4 hrs